ElusiveMonni/monni_docs/docs/guides/setting-up-points.md

 ---
 ***
 ## What we're covering
 You'll learn to use stores, where members can buy, trade, or be given Items, based on your settings.
 Then what those Items do.
-Want to add roles? let someone change their name? or perhaps even have a message sent when somebody receives one of your items!
+Want to add roles?
+Points? or perhaps even have a message sent when somebody receives one of your items!

 We'll go over milestones, which cause things to happen when members reach a certain amount of points, as well as how to create points, and different ways members can earn them.